Helen Pitt: Career

 She has also worked as a feature writer for The Bulletin magazine, the New York Times Digital, and as a reporter at Euronews.

 Pitt has written and published several books, both fiction and non-fiction.
 Her book The House was published with the publishing house Allen & Unwin, while her other works are self-published.
 The AU Review describes The House as "an exhilarating look at the Opera House's colourful and dramatic history", and rates it five stars.

-Pitt also works as a tour guide with Renaissance Tours, a company that specializes in cultural tours.
+Pitt also works as a tour guide with Renaissance Tours, a company that specialises in cultural tours.